 - Preheat the oven to 350F.

-- In the meanwhile, heat up a skillet and fry the two eggs sunny side up.
+- Then heat up a skillet and fry the two eggs sunny side up.
 Sprinkle with salt and red chili powder.
 Remove the buns from the oven and place a fried egg on top of the bottom half of the bun.

 ideas / variations

-- This sandwich also work well open faced- double the amount of cheese under the eggs if doing so.
+- This sandwich also works well open faced - double the amount of cheese under the eggs if doing so.

 - Instead of buns, use thick slices of brioche or challah bread.

-- Spread mustard, mango pickle or cilantro chutney on the bun before putting the butter on.
+- Spread mustard, mango pickle or cilantro chutney on the bun after the butter.